EarthSystemDiagnostics/hamstr/README.md

-The structure is hierarchical in the sense that the modelled accumulation rates for the parent sections act as priors for their child sections; specifically, the mean accumulation rate for a given parent is the mean of the gamma prior for it’s child sections.
+The structure is hierarchical in the sense that the modelled accumulation rates for the parent sections act as priors for their child sections; specifically, the mean accumulation rate for a given parent is the mean of the gamma prior for its child sections.
 In turn, the overall mean accumulation rate for the whole core is itself a parameter estimated by the fitting process.
 The hierarchical structure of increasing resolution allows the model to adapt to low-frequency changes in the accumulation rate, that is changes between “regimes” of high or